eric-mahasi/snake/README.md

 Snake is a common video game where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.
 The player controls a square and as it moves forward, it leaves behind a trail, resembling a moving snake.
-The player attempts to eat items byu running unto them with the head of the snake.
+The player attempts to eat items by running into them with the head of the snake.
 Each item eaten makes the snake longer so controlling it is progressively more difficult.

 # Getting Started